 Learn how to override trait functions in PHP and call the original trait function from the overridden method for more flexible and reusable code.

 In PHP, traits offer a way to reuse code and share methods among classes.
 While traits are powerful, you might encounter situations where you need to override a trait's method within a class and still access the original trait method.
-This introduction will guide you through a simple example of using the insteadof
+This introduction will guide you through a simple example of using the insteadof keyword to achieve this.

-Let's say you have a trait named MyTrait
+Let's say you have a trait named MyTrait:

 trait MyTrait {